 Standards: CT: 1, 2, 4, 5, 6, 7; NY: 1, 3, 4, 5, 6; NJ: 1, 3, 4, 5, 6.

 For Grades 5-6: one hour.
 For Grades 7-8: 90 minutes.
 Students will be guided through the Aquarium's permanent galleries to gain an increased awareness of the plants, animals and habitats of Long Island Sound.
 NOTE: In October, April, May and June, tours are available only at 9 a.m. and after 1 p.m.
-Also, because of the time needed to give you a great and complete tour, the Aquarium's Touch Tank is NOT included on tours.
-Please plan to enjoy the Touch Tank before or after your tour.
+Also, because of the time needed to give you a great and complete tour, the Aquarium's touch tanks and special exhibits are NOT included on tours.
+Please plan to enjoy them before or after your tour.
 For the 90-minute program: $200 for the first program, $185 for others on the same day.

 Standards: CT: 1, 2, 4, 5, 6, 7, 10; NY: all; NJ: 1, 2, 5, 6, 8, 9.

 The intertidal zone is a unique ecosystem in which organisms have different adaptations to sense and respond to information about their environment as the tides rise and fall.
 Students learn about the moon's effect on tides, as they read a tide chart for the day of their visit and discuss challenges for animals living in the intertidal zone and the physical factors with which they interact.
 Students share observations and ask questions as they notice and handle a variety of intertidal invertebrates.

 Standards: CT: 1, 4, 5, 6, 8, 9; NY: 1, 2, 3, 4, 5, 6; NJ: 1, 5.